subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 6**: Use closures to create a simple module for managing a collection of items.
 Implement methods to add, remove, and list items.
 -   **Task 7**: Write a function that memoizes the results of another function.
 Use a closure to store the results of previous computations.
 -   **Task 8**: Create a memoized version of a function that calculates the factorial of a number.

+### Day 16: Recursion

+-   **Task 1**: Write a recursive function to calculate the factorial of a number.
+Log the result for a few test cases.
+-   **Task 2**: Write a recursive function to calculate the nth Fibonacci number.
+Log the result for a few test cases.
+-   **Task 3**: Write a recursive function to find the sum of all elements in an array.
+Log the result for a few test cases.
+-   **Task 4**: Write a recursive function to find the maximum element in an array.
+Log the result for a few test cases.
+-   **Task 5**: Write a recursive function to reverse a string.
+Log the result for a few test cases.
+-   **Task 6**: Write a recursive function to check if a string is a palindrome.
+Log the result for a few test cases.
+-   **Task 7**: Write a recursive function to perform a binary search on a sorted array.
+Log the index of the target element for a few test cases.
+-   **Task 8**: Write a recursive function to count the occurrences of a target element in an array.
+Log the result for a few test cases.
+-   **Task 9**: Write a recursive function to perform an in-order traversal of a binary tree.
+Log the nodes as they are visited.
+-   **Task 10**: Write a recursive function to calculate the depth of a binary tree.
+Log the result for a few test cases.

 ## Resources